vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/18_aparAdhaparihArAdhikAraH.md

 committed and the man feels romarse, the atonement or the prāvaschitta is to meditate on Bhagavan.
 Therefore the rule that, unless the occusion has arisen, there can be no application of a remedy (to cover a future possibility) holds good and stands adcon. tradicted in the case of offences committed deliberately after prapatti.
 Since the prayaschitta or atonement is prescribed only for & sin that has already been committed, if & man dreads the possiblity of future sins committed deliberately, he should perform atonement in the form of a prapatti for the sins of the past life which have now begun to operate and which are the cause of these (possible) future sins.
 For has it not been said, "Bhakti ' adopted as an upāya can destroy all sing except those sins of the past that have begun to operate in tbis life.
 On the other hand, prapatti (or sūdhya bhakti). is superior to bhakti and can destroy even those sins of the past that have begun to produce their conse quences in this life?"
 It has also been said :- "The 18 sins com. mitted in previous births afflict a man (in the present life) 28 diseases.
 They can be got rid of by medicines, charitable gifts, japa, offerings to the fire (homa) and adoration of Bhagavan".
 (It is indeed stated here) that, even by japa and hona, the sins of the past which have begun to bear fruit in the present life can be destroyed.
 (Such being the case, there is no reason to doubt that prapatti can destory such sids).
 Therefore if a man perforing prapatti in dread of the possibilities of future sips which might be caused by the sins of the past, these can be got rid of and no such future sin will be deliberately committed.

-From such episodes as that of Sandili in which even Garuḍa who has been described in Alavandar's Stotranz' as Bhagavan's servant, friend, vebicle, seat and device on the banner, committed an offence against the righteous Sandili and had to undergo the evil consequences of it until he obtained pardon from her -- from such episodes, it is evident that even for those who are in immediate contact with Bhagavan, even slight offences against the righteous are productive of evil consequences.
+From such episodes as that of Sandili in which even Garuḍa who has been described in Aḷavandār's Stotranz' as Bhagavan's servant, friend, vebicle, seat and device on the banner, committed an offence against the righteous Sandili and had to undergo the evil consequences of it until he obtained pardon from her -- from such episodes, it is evident that even for those who are in immediate contact with Bhagavan, even slight offences against the righteous are productive of evil consequences.
 (It may be asked whether

 12. Vigaheswara Samhita

-13. Alavandar: Sastra; 4
+13. Aḷavandār: Sastra; 4

 184 CHAPTER